justlep/knockout-stripped/README.md

 # Knockout-stripped
-A heavily reduced [KnockoutJS](http://knockoutjs.com/) (v3.3.0) with most DOM-related code removed (no bindings, extenders etc).
+A heavily reduced [KnockoutJS](http://knockoutjs.com/) (v3.3.0) with most browser-related code removed (no bindings, no extenders except 'notify', etc).

-Created to take advantage of Knockout's Observable datatypes in a **non-browser** environment, like Bitwig controller scripts.
+Created to take advantage of Knockout's Observable datatypes in **non-Browser/DOM** environments, like Bitwig controller scripts.
 Supported datatypes are:
 * ko.observable()
 * ko.observableArray()